The main four

 - Friendly Sniper

 - Glass Cannon: Gilla can mow down mooks easily, but it's problematic when they get close to her because she has no hand-to-hand combat skills.
+As of book two, Joyah's teaching her martial arts, so that may change.

 - Hair-Trigger Temper: Yeah, especially before her Character Development.
 She's up for fighting anyone.